-Kilometer for kilometer, flying is the most damaging way to travel for the climate.
+Kilometre for kilometre, flying is the most climate damaging way to travel.
 Its been estimated that on average living car free will save 2.4 tonnes of CO2 a year whilst avoiding one return transatlantic flight will save 1.6 tonnes.
 Avoiding flights is a relatively easy way to have a huge impact, whilst limiting our driving related emissions also makes a big difference.
-If you'd like to go 'flight free' in 2021 you can add your name to Flight Free Australia's pledge here.
+If you'd like to go 'flight free' for a full year, you can add your name to Flight Free Australia's pledge here.

 9. Buy or install green electricity.
 Enhance this action by saving energy at home.

-Option 3: Buy green electricity from your existing energy supplier (find out which power companies offer what here).
+Option 3: Buy green electricity from your existing energy supplier.
+Find out which power companies offer green electricity here.